korhore/Wall-E/README.md

 #### Exposure
 Main prinsiple is not to help any way a Robot to observe world and what are objects names and what they say etc. Nothing is build in.
-But we mimic human being gining to Robot a directory with basic imges of itself and basic phrases it says.
+But we mimic human being giving to Robot a directory with basic imges of itself and basic phrases it says.
 Little baby starts to study itself and Robot does the same.

 Next thing baby does is study the world.
 Robot gets also directory where are images and voices Robot sees and hears first.